faulander/tradl/readme.md

 ## Getting Started

-Cope trandl.exe to a directory of your choice, open a command prompt and type "trandl.exe -h".
+Cope trandl.exe from src directory to a directory of your choice, open a command prompt and type "trandl.exe -h".

 ### Prerequisites